 Our Lancaster Hypnotist and Acupuncturist

 Everything you need to know about our Lancaster hypnotherapy and acupuncture services

 To book at our Lancaster hypnosis or acupuncture branch, click this button

 OR CALL OUR NATIONAL HELPLINE ON 01200 40 50 22

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-Our Lancaster hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.
+Our Lancaster hypnotherapist has bookings from Monday to Saturday.